ashourz/Currency-Exchange-App/README.md

 This project is a Bitcoin currency exchange app that displays the current rate of exchange for a selected global currency.
 This app utilizes multiple key concepts in swift to implement.

 # Key Concepts
-- Utilizing URLSession to make HTTP requests
+- URLSession to make HTTP requests
-- Utilizing JSONDecoder to parse JSON objects
+- JSONDecoder to parse JSON objects
 - UIPickerView
 - Delegate design pattern
 - The ViewController lifecycle.